LucHermitte/lh-tags/README.md

    `tags` file.
  * Can be run on the while project, when needed
  * Is, of course, [parametrisable](options).
+ * Can be run asynchronously (this is the default starting from Vim 7.4-1980)

 ### Tags selection
  * Presents all tags that match the selected text (`META-W-META-DOWN`), or the